Contents

 The bit people trip over is email.
 Rallly is not a fire-and-forget container; it genuinely needs working SMTP.
 Poll creation sends a verification mail, and the comment and notification flow relies on email too.
 If you skip the SMTP block, the app will look like it is broken when in fact it is just waiting on a message it can never send.
 Point it at a transactional provider or your own mail relay, send yourself a test poll, and confirm the mail actually lands before you share a link with anyone who matters.
 This is the single most common reason a fresh install feels half-functional.

 It is worth saying plainly that Rallly is a focused, single-purpose tool.
 It schedules group meetings and it does nothing else.
 There is no calendar, no task list, no creeping ambition to become your whole productivity suite.
 I find that refreshing.
 It does one job and it does it cleanly, which also means it stays small, easy to update, and dull to operate — exactly what you want from something running unattended.
+That narrowness is a feature, not a limitation: a tool that never grows new surface area is a tool that never grows new ways to break, and after years of running it I can count the times it has demanded my attention on one hand.

 Honestly, sometimes it is overkill.
 If you organise one group event a year, the free hosted version of Rallly or even a Doodle link costs you nothing but a bit of dignity, and spinning up a Postgres database is effort out of all proportion to the payoff.
 Self-hosting earns its keep when scheduling is a regular fixture: a recurring committee, a band, a gaming group, a team that books things constantly, or anyone who simply objects on principle to routing their friends’ data through an ad business.